HistoriaOffical/docs/masternodes/setup-cdmn.rst

 be noted that if you registered your previous masternode with a invalid DNS name, this script will not work for this masternode, and at the time of writing there is no way to update your masternode registation.
-You will have to move your masternode coins, and start a register a new masternode.
+You will have to move your masternode coins, and start and register a new masternode.

 Download the Historia Masternode Upgrade script
 =====================================================